Fact 4: Causes

 Generally, lab tests may be undertaken with the purpose of ruling out other possible causes behind the symptoms.
 Iron and vitamin deficiencies can usually be cleared through blood tests, while sleep studies like polysomnography can help pinpoint other possible factors, such as sleep apnea, that can disrupt sleep.

-Fact 6: How Can We Treat RLS?
+Fact 6: How Can We Treat Restless Leg Syndrome?

 The treatment of RLS is usually geared toward lessening the symptoms.
 Sometimes relief of the symptoms can be attained by treating a co-occurring medical condition such as diabetes.
 It is often also recommended that someone dealing with RLS cut down on caffeine, alcohol, and tobacco, and perhaps consider supplements that can help boost their possibly-deficient levels of iron, folate and magnesium.
 It might be recommended that they undergo a simple exercise program and include some leg massaging, or perhaps use an ice pack or heating pad when they sleep.
 It’s worth noting, though, that these treatments might give relief but will rarely ever fully eliminate the symptoms.